lightly-io/the-lightly-method/README.md

 ### 1. Sustainable
-Definition: the way you're working shouldn't result in any sick leave or physical symptoms due to stress.
+**Definition:** the way you're working shouldn't result in any sick leave or physical symptoms due to stress.

-State right now: in Sweden, more people are sick from mental health problems (most often "acute stress reaction") than physical health problems.
+**State:** in Sweden, more people are sick from mental health problems (most often "acute stress reaction") than physical health problems.

 ### 2. Productive
-Definition: create as much value as possible.
+**Definition:** create as much value as possible.

-State right now: most teams I work with feel confused and that their work is not meaningful.
+**State:** most teams I work with feel confused and that their work is not meaningful.

 Note that productivity doesn't mean speed.
-There's no need working fast if you are working on the wrong things.
+There's no need working faster if you are working on the wrong thing.
 What's the right thing, then?
-That's up to you. *Usually* productive means "helping someone else" if we dig deep enough.
-To be even clearer, "reducing suffering" is a clear measurement on what impact your work has.
+That's up to you. *Usually* productive means "creating value" or "reducing suffering".

 ## Summary of method
 A group meets.
 They take turns in telling the rest of the group what the greatest obstacle to their sustainable productivity is.

 Before the session, they have all spent some time to reflect on this on their own.
 The group listens and asks questions.

 Sometimes it ends in the individual picking an experiment to do until the next session, and sometimes it ends in them looking at their obstacle in a new way.

 ## Basics ideas and beliefs
 Everybody beliefs.
 Even atheists like me belive.
-So what beliefs are the basic for this method?
+So what beliefs are the basis for this method?

 * Psychology is complicated.
 Humans are not binary.
 There are rarely easy solutions to the greatest obstacle in an individuals life.
 * Suffering is a necessary part of life.
 If we dig deep enough, we find that suffering is necessary for happiness, and therefore not something we should completely remove.